Bo Schembechler: "The Team, the Team, the Team"

+The philosophy was vindicated on November 19, 1983, when the No. 8 Wolverines defeated the No. 10 Ohio State Buckeyes 24–21 at Michigan Stadium, and the Wolverines went on to win three more Big Ten championships under Schembechler's tenure.
+The speech has since become a central part of the university's athletic identity, and a video of the address is featured in an exhibit at the College Football Hall of Fame.

 After Michigan

 From 1990 to 1992, Schembechler was president of the Detroit Tigers of Major League Baseball.
 In 1991, he presided over the firing of Tigers' longtime broadcaster Ernie Harwell; the move was decried by fans and the press.
 Management at the Tigers' flagship radio station WJR later claimed responsibility for the sacking, but Schembechler and club owner Tom Monaghan were denounced for the decision.
 Schembechler was an opponent of female sports reporters in the men's locker room, defending Tigers pitcher Jack Morris, who told a female Detroit Free Press reporter in 1990, "I don't talk to women when I'm naked unless they're on top of me or I'm on top of them."
 Schembechler stated "no female member of my family would be inside a men's locker room regardless of their job description" and suggested "the whole thing was a scam orchestrated by you people to create a story."
 Schembechler was fired by the Tigers in early August 1992, via fax.

-Schembechler maintained an office at the University of Michigan's football facility, which is named Schembechler Hall.
+Schembechler never really found a way to retire.
+He maintained an office at the University of Michigan's football facility, which is named Schembechler Hall.
 His former assistants, Gary Moeller (1990–94) and Lloyd Carr (1995–2007), followed him as head coach.
 Schembechler was also active in numerous private charities.
 He was named a Lifetime Member of the Detroit Sports Media Association.

 He also hosted a pre-game show "Big Ten Ticket" on the Detroit ABC affiliate, WXYZ-TV along with sports anchor Don Shane.
 It was devoted to his analysis of the Wolverines, the Michigan State Spartans and other Big Ten Conference teams.

 At Michigan's annual spring commencement on April 30, 2005, Schembechler was awarded an honorary doctor of laws degree.